afragen/git-updater/README.md

 From the `GitHub Updater Settings Page` there is a tabbed interface for remote installation of plugins or themes.
 You may use either a full URI or short `<owner>/<repo>` format.
 The URI is case sensitive, so make sure the repo name is correctly entered.

 ![Remote Install of Plugin Tab](./assets/screenshot-2.png)

+## Refreshing Transients

+Use the **Refresh Transients** button in the `GitHub Updater Settings Page` screen and all the transients will be deleted and the API will be queried again.
+This may cause timeout issues against the API, especially the GitHub API which only allows 60 unauthenticated calls per hour.
+Please set a Personal GitHub Access Token to avoid these timeouts.

+Be careful about refreshing the browser window after this as you may be continually deleting the transients and hitting the API.

 ## Error Messages